Dan Pronman and

 By making my story public, I

-hope that you can learn from my loss.
-Whether you're the buyer or the
+hope that you can learn from my experiences and my financial losses.
+Whether you're buying or the

-you're dealing with!
-This website is a public service to all
+This website & blog is a public service

 victims are too embarrassed to come forward.
 It's best to avoid becoming